danallison/ibis-coordination.com/index.md

 ## The Ibis Coordination Framework

 [The Ibis Coordination Framework](/framework) is a set of ideas and practices for the creation of highly coordinated groups.
-[Read more](/framework).

 ## Decisive Team

 [Decisive Team](https://decisive.team) is open-source software for fast group decision-making.
-It is based on a 3 step decision-making protocol described on [decisive.team](https://decisive.team).

 ## Contact